0xyydeca/OmniPriv/README.md

 **Private Identity Verification Across Chains**

-> **The one-sentence pitch:** OmniPriv is like a private digital passport locker that lets you prove "I'm allowed to use this app" on any supported blockchain, without ever showing your actual passport details to the apps or putting them on-chain.
+> **Our first hackathon!** OmniPriv is like a private digital passport locker that lets you prove "I'm allowed to use this app" on any supported blockchain, without ever showing your actual passport details to the apps or putting them on-chain.

 ---